Preschool Program Information

 I’ve submitted an online registration and have received an email confirmation saying it is pending.
 When will my child’s pending contract be reviewed/approved?

 You will receive a confirmation email if/when your child is placed in a class.
 Registrations received during the lottery period will be reviewed in randomized order.
 Post-lottery registrations will be reviewed on the first working day of each month in the order received so long as space is available and registration requirements are complete.
-See the checklist above for more information.
-Families will be notified if a spot is available.
+See the registration checklist above for more information.
+Families will be notified if a spot is not available.

 After my child is placed in a class, when will I receive additional information about starting school in the fall?